Okinawans in Hawaii: Immigration

-The economy of Okinawa plummeted following its incorporation into Japan after 1879.
+The economy of the Ryukyu Islands plummeted following its annexation by Japan in 1879.
 As a result of worsening conditions, many Okinawans wished to move elsewhere for a better life.
-Previously, Japan had prohibited emigratIon from Okinawa Prefecture, but this decision was later reversed in the late 1890s.
+Previously, Japan had prohibited emigration from Okinawa Prefecture, but this decision was later reversed in the late 1890s.
 In 1899, the first group of Okinawan migrants were formed, numbering 26 people.
 Led by emigration activist Kyuzo Toyama, these laborers arrived in Hawaii on January 8, 1900.
 Subsequent waves of migrants came to Hawaii in the following years, with the second group, also led by Kyuzo, arriving in 1903.
 This group had 40 people.

 Okinawa's declining economy was the main contributor of emigration, but other factors included the recession caused by the Russo-Japanese War and draft dodging.

 Settlement

 While many Okinawans wanted to return home after making enough money in Hawaii, many also stayed behind and permanently settled.
 This caused the formation of the Okinawan community of Hawaii.
 By 1908, over 8,500 Hawaii residents were of Okinawan descent.

 Okinawans in Hawaii faced discrimination by the local Japanese community, who saw them as backwards due to cultural and linguistic differences.
 Common insults included "pig-eater", and many customs such as the hajichi (Okinawan female tattoos) were made fun of.